 How is personal income tax calculated for foreigners in Portugal?

-Can I hire a tax professional to help me file taxes in Portugal as a foreigner?
+Can I hire a tax professional to help me file taxes as a foreigner?

-Yes, you can hire a tax professional or a legal representative to assist you with your taxes in Portugal.
+Yes, you can hire a tax professional or a legal representative to assist you with your taxes.
 They can guide you on the tax system, help you with your tax forms and tax filings, and ensure you take advantage of any available tax benefits.